phpDocumentor/phpDocumentor/docs/PSR.md

 case of annotations, which behaviour must be injected into the succeeding "Structural element".

-It is supported to introduce a set of tags designed specifically for an individual application or subset of applications (and thus not covered by this specification).
+In support of annotations, it is allowable to introduce a set of tags designed specifically for an individual application or subset of applications (and thus not covered by this specification).

 These tags, or annotations, MUST provide a namespace by either
 * prefixing the tag name with a PHP-style namespace, or by